BikeTourFrance.net

 Welcome

-Canal des Deux Mers 2026
+Canal des Deux Mers

 Route overview

-Bordeaux arrival
+Bordeaux start

 Bordeaux, capital of Nouvelle-Aquitaine, rose to prominence through wine trade and its strategic Garonne River port.
 Known as “Port of the Moon,” its crescent harbor fueled global commerce in the 18th century.
 The city’s limestone architecture reflects immense wealth from that era.
 Bordeaux also carries complex history tied to Atlantic trade.
 Today, it blends grand boulevards, vibrant markets, and a deep wine culture, serving as both cultural capital and gateway to southwestern France’s vineyards.